Boston Residential Soil Testing

 Key Findings we look for in soil tests:

-Soil pH Soil pH is important to help the plant use nitrogen.
+Soil pH is important to help the plant use nitrogen.
 Ideal range for turf grass is 6.5 to 6.9.
-For each point below 6.9, the available nitrogen for the lawn is cut in half, meaning the value of fertilization is reduced until the pH is corrected to allow the plant to use the available nitrogen.
+For each point below 6.9, the available nitrogen for the lawn is cut in half.
+This means that at 5.9 the value of one pound of nitrogen applied as fertilized is only one-half pound available to the plant.
+Until the pH is corrected to allow the plant to use the available nitrogen, the plant like your lawn or ornamentals can only use half.
 To correct the soil pH, we recommend applications of the appropriate pelletized lime broken into maximum applications of 25 pounds per thousand square feet every six months.
 Lime can be applied any time of year, but is usually applied in the spring and fall.
 We recommend retesting every two years, unless a prior corrective liming program is still ongoing.
-For example if the last soil test called for 150 pounds of lime which we would break into 6 applications taking 3 years to complete the next soil test could be postponed until after that program is completed.
+We use use the Net Equivalent Value of the lime we are using to calculate how much is needed.
+For example if the last soil test called for 150 pounds of lime, you need to determine the Net Equivalent Value of the lime you are using to determine how much you need.
+Then divide by 25 pounds per thousand, which in the case of the lime we use would break into 6 applications taking 3 years to complete.

 Phosphorous is the next item we look at.
 Phosphorous is essential to root growth and can be lacking in New England soils.
 In Massachusetts a soil test is required to apply phosphorous to a lawn.
 This application is done between August 15th and September 21st, as the weather permits, when the plant will utilize it.